 The humble corn is the main hero of this dish.
-Civilizations like the Maya, Olmec, Aztec and Inca all have gods and legends that involve corn.
+Civilizations like the Maya, Olmec, Aztecs, and Inca all have gods and legends that involve corn.
 Even today, groups like the Maya still value corn and associate the plant with life.
-One can find corn of all different shapes, sizes, and colors in South American countries like Peru and Mexico, including purple, white, black, red and blue.
+One can find corn of all different shapes, sizes, and colors in South American countries like Peru and Mexico, including purple, white, and blue.
 Corn originated in Mexico, and the beginnings of its cultivation nearly 9,000 years ago completely changed the way people eat corn in South America and the rest of the world.
-The Mexicans and other countries who used corn as their staple cooking ingredient also have dishes similar to Cachapa though called by other names.
+The Mexicans and other countries that used corn as their staple cooking ingredient also have dishes similar to Cachapa, though called by different names.

 You will love this Veganized Cachapa.
-It’s not only healthy, but also tasty and simple to prepare.
-Continue reading to find out how to make this simple yet delicious dish.
-If you’re interested in more, there are other Cachapa recipes and more info on corn.
+It’s not only healthy but also tasty and straightforward to prepare.
+Make it for your kids; they will love it.
+YOu may have interested in more, Cachapa recipes and info on corn.
 Read on

 Most of us take the power of corn for granted, though humble corn has such robust nutritional value.
-Aside from being a good source of carbohydrates which provide fuel for the body, these grains are like jewels of nutrition, providing essential vitamins and minerals such as Vitamin B, Magnesium, Copper, Iron, Manganese, and Zinc, micronutrients, and polyphenols required by the whole body to function efficiently.
+Aside from being a good source of carbohydrates that fuel the body, these grains are like jewels of nutrition, providing essential vitamins and minerals such as Vitamin B, Magnesium, Copper, Iron, Manganese, and Zinc.
+Micronutrients and polyphenols are required by the whole body to function efficiently.

 - 6-7 medium-sized cobs of organic corn